Negative Training Explained Simply

 When it comes to bodybuilding, negative movements create positive muscle growth.

-Studies show that Negative Training is less stressful on the body yet paradoxically causes more microscopic tears to muscle tissue (compared to concentric movements), which ultimately leads to bigger and stronger muscles.
+Studies show that Negative Training is less stressful on the body yet paradoxically causes more microscopic tears to muscle tissue (compared to concentric movements).
+This ultimately leads to bigger and stronger muscles.

 This is because muscles can manage substantially more weight during the eccentric phase of a movement compared to the concentric phase of a movement (by up-to 40%), when you’re fighting either gravity or the machine’s recoil.

-In addition, while an eccentric movement requires less energy than a concentric movement, it actually creates more force, which not only optimises muscle growth but also increases metabolism, thus promoting weight loss.
+In addition, while an eccentric movement requires less energy than a concentric movement, it actually creates more force.
+This not only optimises muscle growth, but also increases metabolism, thus promoting weight loss.

 According to research from Wayne State University, a full-body eccentric workout increased the resting metabolism in athletes by 9% and for no less than 3 hours following the exercise.